cimitrasoftware/activedirectory/README.md

 2. Create a method in which PowerShell script files read their configuration settings from a simple text file that anyone can understand
 3. Make this method portable to anyone else who wants to use this method in their own PowerShell scripts

-It should be very easy for you to take the **config_reader.ps1** script and user it in your own PowerShell scripts in order to store variables in an external file, rather than inside a PowerShell script.
+NOTE: It should be very easy for you to take the **config_reader.ps1** script and user it in your own PowerShell scripts in order to store variables in an external file, rather than inside a PowerShell script.
 Enjoy!

 [ARCHITECTURE]
 All the PowerShell scripts use these two files: